microsoft/vscode-debugadapter-node/protocol/README.md

 ## History

+* 1.7.x:
+  * Adds optional `url` and `urlLabel` attributes to the error messages.
+The frontend will show this as a UI to open additional information in a browser.

 * 1.6.x:
   * A boolean `supportsConditionalBreakpoints` in `Capabilities` indicates whether the debug adapter supports conditional breakpoints.
   * Adds an optional `exceptionBreakpointFilters` capability that lists the filters available for the `setExceptionBreakpoints` request.